Aquaman (TV pilot): Arthur's powers

 Hartley explained that Arthur would be aware of his powers at the beginning of the series and would have no problem using them for personal gain.
 Hartley felt this played against the typical superheroes, because his character was not afraid to flaunt his abilities.
-Gough explained A.C. would be able to swim faster than humans, breathe underwater, as well as have super strength while underwater.
+Gough explained that A.C. would be able to swim faster than humans, breathe underwater, as well as have super strength while underwater.
 He also stated that exposure to water on land would give him powers.
 The extent of his speed is shown in the pilot, when Arthur is able to keep up with a fighter jet flying above him.
 The extent of A.C.'s ability to breathe underwater was not elaborated upon, but he is seen swimming near the bottom of the ocean near the start of the pilot.
 When A.C. is talking to Eva about releasing captive dolphins, he tells her that he felt as though the dolphins were somehow calling to him.
 In the comics, one of Aquaman's powers is the ability to communicate with sea life.
 Gough likened A.C.'s not having access to water to Clark's growing weakness around kryptonite in Smallville – if A.C. does not get water, he will dehydrate and weaken.
 Water gives him a power boost and enables producers to explore stories on land.